rorosaurus/roryhay.es/_posts/2024-06-29-esp32-c3-super-mini-flaw.md

 # Investigating the fault

+{% include image.html
+    file="/assets/img/blog/esp32-c3-super-mini/esp32-c3-super-mini-flaw.jpg"
+    fig-caption="Let's look closer and compare the working and faulty boards"
+%}

 ## Differences I found on the faulty boards
 * Can't connect to Wi-Fi, but can host its own AP fairly reliably.
   * Perhaps transmit performance is ok, but receive is poor?
 * Unmarked LDO for 3.3V
   * Tested with a 1000uF capacitor across 3.3V and GND and verified poor Wi-Fi was not due to this component
 * PCB panelization via mouse bites instead of V-Cut
-  * I can't imagine this affects anything, but it does hint to a wholly different PCB design - so [let's look closer!](/assets/img/blog/esp32-c3-super-mini/esp32-c3-super-mini-flaw.jpg)
+  * I can't imagine this affects anything, but it does hint to a wholly different PCB design...
 * Some components are laid out slightly differently.
 Specifically the oscillator in the top right and some capacitors in the top left are significantly closer to the antenna...
 * Despite being the same overall dimensions, this board has a **full 1mm less clearance for the antenna section!**